 "Travesties" was first produced at the Aldwych Theatre, London in 1974 by the Royal Shakespeare Company.
 It transferred to New York, opening at the Ethel Barrymore Theatre in October 1975, eventually picking up the Tony Award for Best Play and Best Actor in a Play in 1976.
 The new revival was performed at the Menier Chocolate Factory in 2016.
 The production broke box office records, becoming the first play in the company’s history to sell out ahead of its first preview.
 In February 2017 the play, and company, transferred to the Apollo Theatre in London, where the run continued until April 2017.

 BAFTA winner and Olivier Award nominee Tom Hollander reprises his role as Henry Carr from the Menier Chocolate Factory and West End engagements.
-He leads a cast that includes his London co-star Peter McDonald, as well as Seth Numrich, Nicholas Woodeson, 2-time Olivier Award nominee Scarlett Strallen, Sara Topham, Opal Alladin and Patrick Kerr.
+He leads a cast that includes his London co-star Peter McDonald, as well as Seth Numrich, Dan Butler, 2-time Olivier Award nominee Scarlett Strallen, Sara Topham, Opal Alladin and Patrick Kerr.
 Tony nominee Patrick Marber ("After Miss Julie," "Closer") directs.

 What's the Roundabout?
 One of the great nonprofit dreadnoughts of the New York theater scene, the Roundabout has three Broadway venues and an Off-Broadway stage in midtown.
 Prominent artists are usually engaged, significant work is usually done, and even at the smallest of the theaters, the work has the uniform quality that one would expect from such a large and prominent shop.
 More here.